'Lost Dream': what the Russian woman who moved to the USA regrets

 She married a Russian, an installer of split systems, with whom she rented a small apartment in a suburb of Los Angeles.

-“It's easier to work with your own.
-Americans still do not always understand.
-But to learn the language ...
-Sometimes there was not enough money, then time.
-I thought I won’t pull it, I’m very tired of working as a nurse, ”said Luda.
+“It's easier to work with our own people.
+I still don't always understand the Americans.
+And to learn the language ...
+That was not enough money, then the time.
+I thought I wouldn’t pull it, I was so tired of working as a nurse, ”said Luda.

 On the subject: 'Russian mainland': what affects our people who moved to the USA